conalryan/c/influenced-by-c.md

 # Macros
 - #define INCREMENT(x) ++x
 - Java no equivalent
-- JavaScript by default will place var on global window scipe.
+- JavaScript by default will place var on global window scope.
 - Python has global keyword allows function to modify globals variables.
 - Standard C macros (__FILE__, __DATE__, __TIME__, __LINE__)
 - Java has no equivalent.